sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

   think an even better solution is provided by InstantiateFromUrl.jl but I haven't tried this yet.
 ```
-Having a manifest means I need to keep it updated and the user understand what it is.
+Having a manifest means that I need to keep it updated and the user understand what it is.
 Instead the notebooks all have a section at the beginning where the required packages are loaded.
-In this way even if the user just copy and paste the code to his/her own IDE, it will likely work.
+In this way even if the user just copy and paste the code to his/her own IDE, it will likely works.

 A related issue is to guarantee that notebooks are kept in sync with the code.
 I noticed that the reviewer use Literate.jl, I may consider it, as it helps keeping the examples under testing control.